 Demagnetizing the core of a power transformer is essential for eliminating the source of potential problems like erroneous diagnostics, inrush current at start-up, inaccurate measurements, and incorrect operation of protective relays.
 Demagnetizers provide alternating current (AC) for demagnetizing the transformers’ core by changing the polarity of a controlled DC current.

-The full Bureau of Reclamation FIST 3-30 manual is available in the pdf document.
+The full Bureau of Reclamation FIST 3-30 manual is available in the following PDF.

 Click here to view manual